September Group Yoga Class Schedule:

 - Positive Thinking and Meditation – These are the true keys to achieving peace of mind and eliminating negatively and stress in our lives.

 Yoga Nidra, also known as “yogic sleep,” is the ultimate relaxation.
-Yoga Nidra is similar to guided meditation, but you will enter into an even deeper state of relaxation.
+In Yoga Nidra, you will enter into a deep state of relaxation.
 This state involves moving from a consciousness while awake, to dreaming, and then to not-dreaming while remaining awake, going past the unconscious to the conscious.